roslyncode/clubwebsite/workshops/2019-20/python.md

 ##### You will see that it prints the correct value

 # Using mathematical operations with variables
-### Python also allows you to use variables that store numbers to perform basic operations
+### Python also allows you to use numerical variables to perform basic mathematical operations
 ##### Step 1: create two variables and assign them a numerical value
 ##### Step 2: Then try to perform a operation with these variables
 ###### Example: